-In “The music of everyday speech”, the linguist Ann Wennerstrom gives a thorough account of how prosodic features are actively used to structure utterances and convey information (Wennerstrom, 2001).
-Examples of such features include how strong accents are typically used to highlight the most important words, while high-pitched syllables are used to mark new information.
-On the other hand, the modulation to a higher “key” is often used to signify a change of subject, (and similarly, a lower mean pitch is used to signal supplementary comments, as if they were in parentheses).
+In “The music of everyday speech”, the linguist Ann Wennerstrom gives a thorough account of how prosodic features are actively used to structure utterances and convey information in conversations (Wennerstrom, 2001).
+Some examples of such features include how strong accents are typically used to highlight the most important words, while high-pitched syllables are used to mark new information.
+On the other hand, the modulation to a higher “key” is often used to signify a change of subject, (and similarly, a lower mean pitch is used to signal supplementary comments, as if in parentheses).

-Though linguists typically operate with phonemes as the lowest level of segmentation, the syllable is regarded the basic unit of rhythm (a syllable is usually based around a voiced vowel, and having a pitch it can be viewed as corresponding to the musical concept of a note), and an interesting rhythmic phenomenon is how a shared semi-regular pulse or tempo is usually adapted.
-But how syllables express this pulse can be different, as languages are generally classified into two categories of timing: In stress-timed languages (e.g. Germanic languages like English, German and Norwegian) the stressed syllables are placed at regular intervals approaching an even pulse while the unstressed syllables in between are sped up or slowed down in order to match this pulse.
-In syllable-timed languages (e.g. Roman languages like French and Spanish), all syllables are timed more or less according to the underlying pulse (interestingly enough, this timing difference has even been demonstrated in music in a study on rhythmical differences of English and French classical music (Patel & Daniele, 2003) ).
-The adjustment to a shared pulse also extends across turns in a conversation, with speakers often timing their responses to the pulse implied by the former speaker.
+Though linguists typically operate with phonemes as the lowest level of segmentation, the syllable is regarded the basic unit of rhythm.
+A syllable is usually based around a voiced vowel, and having a pitch it can be viewed as corresponding to the concept of a note as a musical unit.
+The pitches of subsequent syllable-notes form melodic contours, but their particular timing also results in a particular speech-rate that can be related to the musical concept of tempo.
+One interesting rhythmic phenomenon in this regard is how a shared semi-regular pulse or tempo is usually adapted by speakers.
+The adjustment to a shared pulse also extends across turns in a conversation, with speakers often timing their responses to coincide with the pulse implied by the former speaker.
+How syllables express this pulse can be quite different though, and languages are generally classified as belonging to either of two categories of timing: In stress-timed languages (e.g. Germanic languages like English, German and Norwegian) the stressed syllables are placed at regular intervals approaching an even pulse while the unstressed syllables in between are sped up or slowed down in order to match this pulse.
+In syllable-timed languages (e.g. Roman languages like French and Spanish), all syllables are timed more or less according to the underlying pulse.
+Interestingly enough, this timing difference has even been demonstrated in music in a study on rhythmical differences between English and French classical music (Patel & Daniele, 2003).

-These and other prosodic phenomena provided the background for identifying significant features that could be interesting to use as a foundation for exploring speech musically.
-That includes the syllable as basic rhythmic and melodic unit, the use of both stressed and high-pitched accents for creating rhythmic structures, and the possibility of rhythmical quantization to a grid derived from the underlying pulse.
-This background has consequently influenced design choices in the software instrument used in these explorations.
+These and other interesting prosodic phenomena have provided the background for identifying significant features in spoken language that also could be interesting to use as a foundation for exploring speech musically.
+That includes the choice of the syllable as basic rhythmic and melodic unit, the use of both stressed and high-pitched accents for creating derivative rhythmic structures, and the ability to play with the inferred tempo by gradual rhythmical quantization to a grid derived from the underlying pulse.
+This prosodic background has consequently influenced design choices and is directly reflected in the particular functions of the software instrument system used in these explorations, as described in the chapter below detailing the instrument system.
+It has thus formed the foundation for the musical explorations undertaken during performance.

-A popular theme that is often brought up when discussing speech as music is the apparent differences between local dialects, or the cultural stereotypes of different spoken languages.
-On the other hand, linguists often note how the different phonetic structures make languages sound completely different.
-In addition, one can observe individual speaking styles caused by all kinds of personal idiosyncrasies or physical conditions relating to age, sex and other personal traits in general, like stuttering or a hoarse voice etc.
+For instance, one theme often raised when discussing the musical character of speech melodies is the obvious differences in intonation between local dialects, or between typical cultural stereotypes associated with different spoken languages and cultures.
+Linguists on the other hand, will perhaps note how the different phonetic structures of languages make them sound completely different on the articulatory level.
+In addition, one can observe a wide range of wildly different speaking styles caused by all kinds of personal idiosyncrasies and physical conditions relating to age, gender, health, and other individual traits in general, like stuttering or a hoarse voice etc.

-However, when listening to recorded speech from different languages and settings, I have been surprised over how similar languages and people sound in comparable situations.
+However, when listening to recorded speech from many different languages and settings, I have been struck by how similar different languages and people actually sound in comparable situations.
 The word situation is a clue here, as the style or genre used in a given situation conveys the social context and purpose of communication.
-It would probably sound strange in any language or culture to speak in a very formal tone to an infant (with the possible exception of ritual situations like baptism).
+It would probably sound strange in any language or culture to speak in a very formal tone to an infant (with the obvious exception of ritual situations like baptism).
+One explanation for this similarity can perhaps be found if one considers the function of spoken utterances the same way as musical gestures in improvised music – as physical gestures in a social situation, and following that – how vocal gestures can overlap and extend the kind of meaning conveyed by body language and physical interaction.
+“Sound is touch at a distance”, the psychologist Anne Fernald noted, observing how parents of different cultures all started to talk to their babies in a comforting tone after putting them down, to kind of keep staying in touch with them (Radiolab, 2006).

-Speech genres can be viewed as formalized expressions of both such gestural sensations and social conventions.
-For musical purposes, this is interesting as it hints at a deeper level on which music might function as a kind of social language.
-This becomes even more interesting when the focus is on musical improvisation as social interaction.
+Returning to the concept of speech genres, these expressive styles can be viewed as formalized expressions of both such gestural sensations and social conventions.
+For musical purposes, this is interesting as it points to a deeper level on which music also might function as a kind of social, universal language.
+This becomes even more interesting when the focus is on musical improvisation from the perspective of social interaction.
+Based on these ideas, the motivation to use speech genres as the main perspective from which to explore possible social and musical meanings of prosodic gestures has first of all influenced what kind of speech I have used as subjects of study, but it has also defined the methods I have used for generating musical structures from this material.
+These methods are described in the following chapter.

 Patel, A. D., & Daniele, J. R. (2003).
 An empirical comparison of rhythm in language and music.
 Cognition, 87(1), pp.35-45.